How the course works...

 I want to join, but life is busy.
 Will this course involve a great deal of time and effort?

 As with any online offering, the more you put into it, the more you will get out of it.
 That said, no, this is not an intensive course necessarily.
-This is a month-long course where facilitators will be available weekdays of that month, AND you are welcome to be in and out of the classroom at your own self-directed pace.
-You'll still get the full content of the course even if you don't get into the classroom during the facilitated month.
-The comment sections do not close, so you can respond even after the session is "finished," and we will still get notifications of your posts and do our best to answer.
+This is a month-long course where facilitators will be available as needed, AND you are welcome to be in and out of the classroom at your own self-directed pace.
+You'll still get the full content of the course even if you don't get into the classroom during the initial month of the drip feed.
+The comment sections do not close, so you can respond even after the initial month is "finished," and we will still get notifications of your posts and do our best to answer.
 You are welcome to share as much or as little in this private space as you like.
 Unlike in-person workshops, you get private classroom space that is open 24/7, so you get creative prompts plus room to share your experiences at any time along the way.

-If I decide I will be short on time during the 10 days, can I get a refund on my registration fee?
+If I decide I will be short on time during the weeks of content being sent to me, can I get a refund on my registration fee?

 No, I'm sorry, we are not offering refunds.
-This session drip feeds content over the course of the month, but you can access it at any time, in your own pace, for as long as you like beyond just the facilitated month.
-The session space is not going anywhere even after the end of the facilitated month.
+This session drip feeds content over the course of the month, but you can access it at any time, in your own pace, for as long as you like beyond just the initial month.
+The session space is not going anywhere even after the end of the month.
 So once you register, you actually get the entire course, even if your schedule ends up conflicted with the month of the initial content feed.
-The facilitators (Christine and Kara) will get notices of new posts and will reply each weekday during the month and after the session is "finished," we will, as time is available, generally respond within 48-72 hours.
+The facilitators (Christine and Kara) will get notices of new posts and will reply as need, generally within 48-72 hours.
 Let us know if you have questions around this before you register!
-Contact email@example.com.
+Contact firstname.lastname@example.org.

 My grief is non-death related.
 Can I still join this course?